 A four-decimal-digit day count originating at midnight 1968-05-23,24 (see annex E).

+TERRESTRIAL TIME (TT):

+A modern astronomical time standard defined by the International Astronomical Union, primarily for time-measurements of astronomical observations made from the surface of Earth.
+This was formerly called Terrestrial Dynamical Time (TDT).

 UNCERTAINTY:

 Parameter associated with the result of a measurement that characterizes the dispersion of the values that could reasonably be attributed to the measurand.